 Investigations on the Effect of Synchronizer Strut Detent Groove Profile on Static and Dynamic Gear Shift Quality of a Manual Transmission 2020-28-0319

-The investigation results revealed that the 30 deg variant could offer a better shift quality in static conditions with ~ 20% reduction in the peak strut force.
-However, under dynamic conditions, the reduced pre-synchronization force of the 30 deg variant is observed to be having a negative impact on the oil wiping pressure.
-The reduced oil wiping pressure leads to a reduction in the friction coefficient of the conical surfaces leading to a slight reduction in the cone torque by 5%.
-However, the increase in cone torque did not result in a perceivable shift impulse increase at the vehicle level.
-The authors explain the reasons behind the observed results supported by calculations and experimental measurements at vehicle and rig level.
+The investigation results revealed that the 30° variant could offer a better shift quality in static conditions with a 23% reduction in the peak strut force.
+However, under dynamic conditions, the reduced pre-synchronization force of the 30° variant is observed to be harming the oil wiping pressure.
+The reduced oil wiping pressure leads to a reduction in the friction coefficient of the conical surfaces leading to a slight reduction in the cone torque by 5.4%.
+The 30° strut detent is better for showroom shift quality and 45° strut detent is better for dynamic impulse reduction.
+The authors explain the reasons behind the observed results supported by calculations and experimental measurements at the vehicle and rig level.

-Barathiraja K, Vivek A, Somya Goel, Vikraman Vellandi, Jibin Paul K
+Barathiraja K, Vivek A, Somya Goel, Jibin Paul K, Vikraman Vellandi

 Mahindra & Mahindra Ltd.